15 Best San Sebastian Tapas Bars: Your Guide To The best pintxos in San Sebastian

 San Sebastian’s Old Town is very walkable, but the city also has buses, trains and bikes that help you efficiently move between neighborhoods beyond Centro to explore different dining areas.

-I hope these extra pointers help visitors better navigate and enjoy San Sebastian’s incredible tapas and pintxos scene.
+I hope these extra pointers helps you better navigate and enjoy San Sebastian’s incredible tapas and pintxos scene.

 The Best Pintxos in San Sebastian: Best Tapas in San sebastian